 We now state the following torsion-vanishing conjecture for Shimura varieties.

-\begin{conj*}[\cite{Car23, H-L24}] Suppose $\phi\in\Phi^\sems(\msf G; \ovl{\bb F_\ell})$ is an unramified, semisimple, toral generic $L$-parameter, corresponding via the Satake isomorphism to a maximal ideal $\mfk m\subset \ovl{\bb F_\ell}[\mdc K_p\bsh\msf G(\bb Q_p)/\mdc K_p]$.
+\begin{conj*}[\cite{Car23, H-L24}] Suppose $\phi\in\Phi^\sems(\msf G, \ovl{\bb F_\ell})$ is an unramified, semisimple, toral generic $L$-parameter, corresponding via the Satake isomorphism to a maximal ideal $\mfk m\subset \ovl{\bb F_\ell}[\mdc K_p\bsh\msf G(\bb Q_p)/\mdc K_p]$.
 Then the complex $\bx R\Gamma_c(\bSh_{\mdc K}(\bb G, \bb X)_{\ovl E}, \ovl{\bb F_\ell})_{\mfk m}$ (resp. $\bx R\Gamma(\bSh_{\mdc K}(\bb G, \bb X)_{\ovl E}, \ovl{\bb F_\ell})_{\mfk m}$) is concentrated in degrees $0\le i\le\dim_{\bb C}(\bb X)$ (resp. $\dim_{\bb C}(\bb X)\le i\le 2\dim_{\bb C}(\bb X)$). \end{conj*}

-This torsion vanishing conjecture has been established in the works of \cite{C-S17}, \cite{C-S24}, \cite{Kos21}, and \cite{H-L24} in the case where $(\bb G, \bb X)$ is a PEL-type Shimura datum of type $\bx A$ or $\bx C_2$ and $\msf G$ is a product of certain groups that is related to either $\GL_n$ over an unramified extension of $\bb Q_p$, or $\bx U_{2k+1}$ with respect to $\bb Q_{p^2}/\bb Q_p$, or $\bx U_2$ with respect to a quadratic extension of unramified extensions of $\bb Q_p$, with $p$ and $\ell$ satisfying certain properties.
-We remark that when $\msf G$ is not split, one has to impose an extra condition on $\phi$, known as weakly normalized regularity; see~\cite[Definition 4.12]{H-L24}.
+This torsion vanishing conjecture has been established in \cite{C-S17, C-S24, Kos21} and \cite{H-L24} in the case where $(\bb G, \bb X)$ is a PEL-type Shimura datum of type $\bx A$ or $\bx C_2$ and $\msf G$ is a product of certain groups related either to $\GL_n$ over an unramified extension of $\bb Q_p$, or $\bx U_{2k+1}$ with respect to $\bb Q_{p^2}/\bb Q_p$, or $\bx U_2$ with respect to a quadratic extension of unramified extensions of $\bb Q_p$, with $p$ and $\ell$ satisfying certain properties.

-In this work, we extend the list of known cases, particularly when $(\bb G, \bb X)$ is an orthogonal or unitary Shimura datum associated to a quadratic or Hermitian space over a totally real number field $F$ with standard indefinite signature, with $\msf G$ among the unramified groups listed in Theorem~\ref{compaiteiehdnifds}, and $\ell$ sufficiently large.
+In this work, we extend the list of known cases, particularly when $(\bb G, \bb X)$ is an orthogonal or unitary Shimura datum associated with a quadratic or Hermitian space over a totally real number field $F$ with standard indefinite signature, $\msf G$ is among the unramified groups listed in Theorem~\ref{compaiteiehdnifds}, and $\ell$ is sufficiently large.